 • Healthcare in Spain – you can’t get a fully covered Spanish health without a Spanish residency, in case you are a pensioner (I will cover everything dealing with health cards on the article scheduled on Sunday 02/11/2014).

 A Padron is a complementary document that is used alongside other requirements, like obtaining your:

 • Health card

 A padron may be required from certain organisations requesting proof of residence, depending on the situation.

 For instance, it could be used to proof your address when you give power or attorney in Spain to someone.

 Some places simply accept a utility bill as proof of residency.
 And by “residency” I don’t mean “Spanish residency”.
 I’m talking about “local residency”: the house, flat, attached property, villa or bungalow where you physically live.

 Don’t take for granted that they will accept your utility bills: ask them first.
 Requirements can differ very much from one town to another, even within the same organisation or department.

 Don’t take as gospel what the friend of your friend said: ask first.
-It’s my expert recommendation.
+It’s my experienced recommendation.